itk-dev/adgangsstyring-bundle/README.md

 The bundle dispatches an `DeleteUserEvent` containing a list of users for potential removal.
-This is a list of users whom are in the using system but are not assigned to the group.
-This means the bundle does exclude users having specific roles, i.e. super admin users or akin may be among the users the bundle provides.
+This is a list of users whom are registered in the using system, but are not assigned to the AD group.
+This means the bundle does exclude users having specific characteristics, i.e. super admin users or akin may be among the users the bundle provides.

 Therefore, the using system will need to implement an EventListener or EventSubscriber that listens to the 'DeleteUserEvent'.